Health insurance in Portugal

 Generally, though, it’s likely that you’d pay less for a property and a mortgage than you would in the US.

-Renting property in Portugal
+Renting Property in Portugal

 If you’re not looking to buy just yet, renting in Portugal is a smart, economical option.
 When you look at the cost of living in Portugal compared with the US, the average rent is substantially higher in the US than in Portugal, meaning that you could be saving some serious money while enjoying a sunnier climate.